-The Carbon Monoxide Detector located in the forward area of the starboard cabin (See fig. 1.7.1) will sound an alarm when dangerous levels of CO are detected.
+The Carbon Monoxide Detector located on the forward galley cabinet will sound an alarm when dangerous levels of CO are detected.
 The detector is very sensitive and will notify you before dangerous amounts of Carbon Monoxide can accumulate which will allow you to take measures to dissipate the gas from the affected areas.
 Read and understand the warnings and recommendations presented in this section to help keep yourself and your passengers safe from carbon monoxide.